-Being a state security service by its very name, this organization was responsible for the capillary control over the behavior of the citizens of the GDR, to avoid any threat to the communist rule.
+Being a state security service by its very name – STASI stands for ‘STAat SIcherheit’, or state security -, this organization was responsible for the capillary control over the behavior of the citizens of the GDR, to the aim of counteracting any threat to the communist rule.
 It was mainly composed of a para-military staff and of an extensive network of informers – so extensive that actually about 1 out of 180 in Eastern Germany worked for the STASI, while by comparison in the USSR 1 out of 595 worked for the KGB.
-The main goal of this agency was keeping the statu quo, hence any suspect behavior of citizens, deemed subversive with respect to the communist rule, was reported, investigated and usually suppressed.
+The main goal of this agency was keeping the statu quo, hence any suspect behavior of East-German citizens, deemed subversive with respect to the communist rule, was reported, investigated and usually suppressed.

 People found guilty of acts against the State – i.e. against the communist government – were often sentenced to years of imprisonment.
 This meant that prisons and camps flourished in the GDR, as people got arrested and at least kept for interrogation just for having received western newspapers or having colored their rooms with posters of American pop singers.
 How the STASI came to know of similar ‘violations’ was by means of informers, who triggered secret investigations carried out with ‘James Bond gear’, like cameras and microphones hidden in coat buttons and bags.
 Microphones and cameras were also usually installed in the walls, chandeliers and doors of the houses of suspected subjects.

-This huge organization was among the most feared and hated – as well as expensive to run – institutions in the GDR, and soon after the opening of the border and the demolition of Wall in Berlin in 1989 many of its buildings were occupied by the population.
+This huge institution was among the most feared and hated – as well as expensive to run – in the GDR, and soon after the reopening of the border and the demolition of the wall in Berlin in 1989 many of its buildings were occupied by the population.
 To deny responsibility in the unfair trial, imprisonment and confinement of many citizens, the staff of the STASI began ‘burning’ its archives immediately, but they were so extensive that this rapidly turned out to be impossible.
-The STASI was disbanded among the first institution of the GDR in the early months of 1990, even before the two halves of Germany were merged.
+The STASI was disbanded among the first governmental agencies of the GDR in the early months of 1990, even before the two halves of Germany were merged.
 Finally the archives were made publicly available during the process of the German reunification.
 Many people came to know they had been carefully observed and spied in every movement during their everyday life.

 The headquarters of the STASI occupied an extensive citadel composed of many big, multi-storey buildings.
 Like the KGB, the tasks of the STASI weren’t limited to internal state security, but also to border protection – a very serious business in Eastern Germany, as you can see from another page of this site dedicated to the German inner border – and espionage activities abroad.
 The various directorates occupied their respective buildings in the citadel.
 The place is in a semi-peripheral district of former East Berlin named Lichtenberg.

-After visiting the museum in the central building you may have a look around to the exteriors of other buildings in the citadel, today mostly unused, abandoned or partially occupied by private business – I guess the place still retains for many people a very negative aura.
+After visiting the museum in the central building you may have a look around to the exterior of other buildings in the citadel, today mostly unused, abandoned or partially occupied by private businesses – I guess the place still retains for many people a very negative aura.

 Getting there and moving around